WebHooks

-Use webhooks to be notified about events that happen during "get out request" process.
+Use webhooks to be notified about events that happen during "order" process.

 Webhook terminology

-An event is a "get out request" update (when WineSitting start to prepare the order or deliver an order).
+An event is an "order" update (when WineSitting start to prepare the order or deliver an order).
 Each occurrence has a corresponding Event object.
 Webhook endpoint is a unique URL defined by users to which WineSitting sends events.
 Webhooks refers to the overall concept of sending notifications to webhook endpoints.

 Interacting with a third-party API like WineSitting can introduce two problems:

-Webhooks solve these problems by letting you register a URL that we will notify anytime an event happens associated with your "get out request".
-When the event occurs (for example when a "get out request" is delivered), WineSitting creates an Event object.
-This object contains all the relevant information about what just happened, including the type (getoutrequest, ...), the event (create or update) and the data associated with that event (the complete updated "get out request" object, same result of retrieve a "get out request").
+Webhooks solve these problems by letting you register a URL that we will notify anytime an event happens associated with your "order".
+When the event occurs (for example when an "order" is delivered), WineSitting creates an Event object.
+This object contains all the relevant information about what just happened, including the type (order, ...), the event (create or update) and the data associated with that event (the complete updated "order" object, same result of retrieve an "order").
 WineSitting then sends the Event object to URL of your account’s webhooks settings via an HTTP POST request.

-All event types are descibed in WebHook event type section.
+All event types are described in WebHook event type section.

 When to use webhooks

 Webhooks are only necessary for behind-the-scenes update process.
-The results of most WineSitting requests (for example creating or getting a "get out request") are reported synchronously to your code and don’t require webhooks.
+The results of most WineSitting requests (for example creating or getting a "order") are reported synchronously to your code and don’t require webhooks.

-When a "get out request" is being processed by WineSitting, you can do polling at fixed interval to get status update.
+When a "order" is being processed by WineSitting, you can do polling at fixed interval to get status update.

 Sometimes polling are not adapted, and a lot of request are send uselessly to get only few order updates : in this case webhook are perfectly adapted to send only update in asynchronous way.